PepeuFBV/quickquickcheck/README.md

 >
 > export PATH="$HOME/.local/bin:$PATH"

-## AI usage

-AI was used to help writting this README file, as well as to help understanding the process of making this project an executable Haskell program and understanding how the `hint` library works and should be used in conjunction with `QuickCheck`.

 ## Contributing

 For contributions, please fork the repository and submit a pull request.
 Contributions are welcome, whether it's fixing bugs, improving documentation, or adding new features.